-This one-semester course aims at enhancing the research writing skills of the postgraduates in Environmental Science, Policy and Management to help them meet the specific demands of their academic work.
+This one-semester course aims at enhancing the research writing skills of the postgraduates in Environmental Science, Public Policy and Management, and InnoX to help them meet the specific demands of their academic work.
 It particularly focuses on developing students’ abilities in writing a wide spectrum of research genres, including abstracts and proposals.

-The MPhil and PhD programs in Environmental Science, Policy and Management were created to tackle serious environmental problems by an interdisciplinary approach, since such problems are complicated in nature and caused by multifarious factors.
+The MPhil and PhD programs in Environmental Science, Public Policy and Management, and InnoX aim to tackle serious environmental problems by an interdisciplinary approach, since such problems are complicated in nature and caused by multifarious factors.
 This would present a great challenge to the students, most of whom have either a science or an engineering background.
-When they start the new PG program, they would find that the conventions of the writing of Environmental Studies are different from those of their former specialty.
+When they start the new PG program, they would find that the conventions of the writing of environmental studies, public policies and innovative projects are different from those of their former specialty.
 What is more, they have to ensure that they can write effectively to communicate their ideas with researchers coming from a diverse background, including those experts from the disciplines of Business and Management, and Social Sciences.
 It is therefore very important to introduce this course, to provide timely help to the students to enhance their writing skills.

 To help students